 Car parking costs within local authority remit should be considered.
-Car parks are typically too cheap and encourage people to drive into the retail and leisure core.
-Whilst the local authority has not included cars in their proposals other measures such as a work place car park levy (as adopted by Nottingham) a review into increased park and ride provision could offer other solutions.
+Car parks are typically too cheap and encourage people to drive into Sheffield City Centre.
+Whilst Sheffield City Council have not included cars in their proposals other measures such as a work place car park levy (as adopted by Nottingham) a review into increased park and ride provision could offer other solutions.
 Operators would keen to discuss with the Local Authorities, funding for individuals to use public transport and also believe that a scrappage allowance for older cars could be introduced and come in the form of public transport ticketing.

-Andrew McGuinness Regional Manager (North of England) CPT Confederation of Passenger Transport (CPT) Andrew.mcguinness@cpt-uk.org 07956 501915
+Andrew McGuinness Regional Manager (Northern and Yorkshire) Confederation of Passenger Transport (CPT) Andrew.mcguinness@cpt-uk.org 07956 501915